 As dancing often requires physical and sometimes close contact, you are expected to take reasonable care to ensure good personal hygiene.
 This may include bathing and brushing teeth regularly, carrying suitable changes of clothing and deodorant.
 The RSX Committee will do our best to assist our guests with this by providing deodorants for our guests’ use in the toilets, hand sanitiser gel and breath mints by the food/drinks tables.

 Thank you for reading our Ts&Cs.
-Slip the phrase “Emperor Tamarin” into a conversation with any member of the RSX Committee, and the mention of this well coiffed monkey will earn you a small chocolate prize.
+Slip the phrase “Tapir” into a conversation with any member of the RSX Committee, and the mention of these quirky odd-toed ungulates will earn you a small chocolate prize.
 (Please Note: only one prize per person per exchange).

 6. HARASSMENT POLICY